 A bipolar test will determine if indeed the person has bipolar and which type.
 This makes it easy to suggest the best treatment.

-An inpatient treatment for bipolar disorder includes medication, day treatment, continuous treatment, and hospitalization.
+Inpatient treatment for bipolar disorder includes medication, day treatment, continuous treatment, and hospitalization, encouraging the Transformations Treatment Center.